gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 After that all the drawings were floor plans and bots, crowded around with notes in his tiny, precise lettering.
 He had been here,
+and judging from his notes
-and he had been trying to find a way to escape.
+he had been trying to find a way to escape.

 The last few pages were empty.
 She held the book up and shook it,